near/docs/docs/tutorials/contracts/cross-contract-calls.md

 We're going to need a few things to make this happen:

-- To send two pieces of data (the two numbers we want to add) from one contract to another, we'll create a new *model* for our contract to use.  `AddArgs` will be a class that we use to encode the arguments we're sending.
+- To send two pieces of data (the two numbers we want to add) from one contract to another, we'll create a new *model* for our contract to use.  `AddArgs` will be a class that we'll use to encode the arguments we're sending.
-- Cross contract calls are always asynchronous so, to capture the return value from the other contract, we'll take advantage of the native `ContractPromise` class from `near-sdk-as`.
+- Cross-contract calls are always asynchronous so, to capture the return value from the other contract, we'll take advantage of the native `ContractPromise` class from `near-sdk-as`.
 - To `CalculatorAPI`, a class we'll create that will send the numbers we want to add to the other contract through an `add` method

 - `callAddNumbers`, function which will call the `CalculatorAPI` method we create to add the numbers